ovh/docs/pages/web/hosting/diagnostic-website-not-accessible/guide.en-gb.md

 [Resolving the most common 1-click module errors](../error-frequently-1-click-modules/)

-For specialised services (SEO, development, etc.), contact the [OVHcloud partners](https://partner.ovhcloud.com/en-gb/).
+For specialised services (SEO, development, etc.), contact [OVHcloud partners](https://partner.ovhcloud.com/en-gb/directory/).

-If you would like assistance using and configuring your OVHcloud solutions, please refer to our [support offers](https://www.ovhcloud.com/fr/support-levels/).
+If you would like assistance using and configuring your OVHcloud solutions, please refer to our [support offers](https://www.ovhcloud.com/en-gb/support-levels/).

 Join our community of users on <https://community.ovh.com/en/>.